1jour1vin

 Wine rated (2021 guide) 98/100

-"We tasted grapes that were a delight; the winemaking process was the same.
-Today, in Bordeaux, only one vintage in five is oceanic, and we no longer thin out the leaves to protect the grapes from the sun," says Fabien Teitgen, managing director.
-Indeed, even today, the bouquet is enchanting, unfolding peony, blackberry, blackcurrant, graphite, and zan.
-The generous and ample texture, perfectly mineral, almost chalky, with tight and slender tannins, carries the wine far into the finish.
-Of course, it is a bottle with undeniable power, one could also say racy, but with supreme balance and great potential.
+“We tasted grapes that were a delight; the winemaking process was just as enjoyable.
+Today, in Bordeaux, only one in five vintages has an oceanic character, and we no longer thin the leaves to protect the grapes from the sun,” says Fabien Teitgen, general manager.
+Indeed, even now, the bouquet is enchanting, unfolding notes of peony, blackberry, blackcurrant, graphite, and zan.
+The generous, full-bodied texture is perfectly mineral, almost chalky, and the tight, slender tannins carry the wine far into the finish.
+Of course, this is a wine of undeniable power—one might even call it racy—but it possesses supreme balance and tremendous potential.

 Wine Green